Frequently Asked Questions About Title Insurance

 Q: Do I have to buy title insurance?

 A: Owner's Title Insurance is optional.
-Most mortgage companies, banks, and credit unions will require an Owner's Title Insurance policy to protect their interest in the property.
+Most mortgage companies, banks, and credit unions will require a Lender's Title Insurance policy to protect their interest in the property.
 It is highly recommended to purchase title insurance in case of any known or unknown defects that may occur.

 · Q: How much does title insurance cost?